Chocolate Ice Cream

 Place the bowl over a saucepan of simmering water, and continue stirring until the mixture is thick enough to coat the back of a wooden spoon.
 Remove the bowl from the heat, and stir in the chocolate pieces, stirring until smooth.
 Allow the custard to cool completely.
 Cover the surface directly with plastic wrap or waxed paper to prevent a skin from forming, and refrigerate for 4 hours or overnight (I did the latter).

 Once cool, stir in the cream, and churn in an ice cream maker, according to the manufacturer’s instructions.
 Serve immediately, or transfer to a freezer container.
-Cover the surface directly with waxed paper or foil, and put in the freezer.
+Cover the surface directly with waxed paper or foil, and put the chocolate ice cream mixture in the freezer.